MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 ::: zone pivot="state-disconnected"
 - Marketplace management still asks you to register and activate your Azure Stack Hub even when you've already registered your stamp using the disconnected process.

-   Cause: this is a known issue for disconnected environments.
-You can verify your registration status by [following these steps](#verify-azure-stack-hub-registration).
+   Cause: this is a known issue for disconnected environments, and requires you to [verify your registration status](#verify-azure-stack-hub-registration).
 In order to use Marketplace management, use [the offline tool](azure-stack-download-azure-marketplace-item.md#disconnected-or-a-partially-connected-scenario).
 ::: zone-end

 ## Next steps